swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 ## Getting Started

-We have working copies of neovim and Swift on our path.
-While we can start with a `vimrc` file, Neovim is pushing away from the vimscript over to using lua.
-Lua is easier to find documentation for since it's an actual language, tends to run faster, and pulls your configuration out of the main runloop so your editor stays nice and snappy.
-You can still use a `vimrc` with vimscript, but we'll use lua.
+We have working copies of Neovim and Swift on our path.
+While we can start with a `vimrc` file, Neovim is transitioning from using vimscript to Lua.
+Lua is easier to find documentation for since it's an actual programming language, tends to run faster, and pulls your configuration out of the main runloop so your editor stays nice and snappy.
+You can still use a `vimrc` with vimscript, but we'll use Lua.

-The main lua Neovim configuration file goes in `~/.config/nvim`.
-The other lua files go in `~/.config/nvim/lua`.
+The main Neovim configuration file goes in `~/.config/nvim`.
+The other Lua files go in `~/.config/nvim/lua`.
 Go ahead and create an `init.lua` now;

 ```sh
  $  mkdir -p ~/.config/nvim/lua && cd ~/.config/nvim
  $  nvim init.lua